rmpweb/rmpweb.github.io/docs/_posts/2020-06-01-rxjs-higher-order-observables.markdown

 {% endhighlight %}

-However we should avoid nested subscribes.
-They can become complex and it would be difficult to unsubscribe observables.
+In this example we have nested subscribes.
+We should avoid them as they can become complex and it would be difficult to unsubscribe observables.
 This is where high-order mapping operators come into play.

 # High Order Mapping operators